slds-lmu/i2ml/content/literature/_index.md

 ## Machine Learning

 - K. Kersting, C. Lampert, C. Rothkopf.
 Wie Maschinen Lernen.
 Springer, 2019.
 [URL](https://link.springer.com/book/10.1007/978-3-658-26763-6) *German, informal, intuitive introduction to ML.
 Lower than BSc level, maybe more targeted at pupils or a non-academic audience.
-Read if you want a very light-weight introduction into the field, or buy as present for relatives and friends if the ask what you are doing.*
+Read if you want a very light-weight introduction into the field, or buy as present for relatives and friends if they ask what you are doing.*
 - G. James, D. Witten, T. Hastie, R. Tibshirani.
 An Introduction to Statistical Learning.
 MIT Press, 2010.
 [URL](http://www-bcf.usc.edu/~gareth/ISL/) *Beginner-level introduction with applications in R. Very well suited for the BSc level.*
 - T. Hastie, R. Tibshirani, J. Friedman.
 The Elements of Statistical Learning.
 Springer, 2009.
 [URL](https://web.stanford.edu/~hastie/ElemStatLearn/) *Standard reference for statistics-flavored ML.*
 - C. M. Bishop.
 Pattern Recognition and Machine Learning.
 Springer, 2006.
 [URL](http://research.microsoft.com/en-us/um/people/cmbishop/prml/) *Standard reference for ML-flavored ML.*